But it doesn’t have to be this way

 - 12 years of education for every girl would reduce child marriage worldwide by 64 percent.

-When girls are able to complete their secondary education or equivalent, they are more likely to have control over their income, to marry later, and have a smaller and healthier family.
+When girls are able to complete their secondary education or equivalent, they are more likely to have control over their income, to marry later, and have a healthier family.
 And she’ll go on to educate her family and her community.
 When girls can get an education, manage their health, live free from violence, and pursue their dreams, they can take their rightful place as equals.

 And you can stand with girls and their families and empower them to speak up, to know their rights and lead.
 By becoming a member of Change for Girls, together we can create a better, more equal world for all.